Wuvist/lcpc/lcpc.typ

 The official report of HES is very comprehensive, containing analysis of Singapore household's expenditures & incomes.
 It also shows comparisons of expenditures & incomes by different segmentation, including income level, type of dwelling, etc.

+A random sample was then selected from each group and combined to form the required sample of about 13,000 dwelling units.

 Nonetheless, LCP by taking the ratio of household expenditure over income, indicating living cost pressure would serve a complement to this report.
 And the LCPC also reveal "hidden characteristics" of Singapore household.

 == Segmentation by income level